Our vision is to empower clients to deliver effective justice.

 Michael received a law degree prior to turning his attention towards computer science.
 He has been nominated for the Rio Tinto Terry Palmer Award for Innovation.
 He holds bachelors in computer science and law from QUT.

 Michael is also an accomplished chef, which was his first career.
 During his spare time, he loves supporting his sons’ football teams and taking them on outback adventures.

-As Chief Data Scientist at EDT, Dr Paul Hunter drives our product innovation, pushing the envelope towards best practice in the areas of machine learning, artificial intelligence, and Natural Language Processing.
+As Chief Data Scientist at EDT, Dr Paul Hunter drives product innovation, pushing the envelope towards best practice in the areas of machine learning, artificial intelligence, and Natural Language Processing.
 He provides thought leadership within the eDiscovery and regulatory investigation sectors and delivers strategic advisory services and expert evidence for EDT clients.

 Working for two decades in commercial software development, Paul has applied his mathematical training to a wide variety of novel business problems.
-He is a PhD qualified mathematician and has worked across insurance price design, logistics, strategic workforce planning, and for much of the last decade eDiscovery.
+He is a PhD qualified mathematician and has worked across insurance price design, logistics, strategic workforce planning, and for much of the last decade, eDiscovery.

 Paul played a key role in the design, development, and popularisation of predictive coding in Australia and the US.
-He speaks frequently on the application of machine learning and AI in the law and was an expert advisor in the earliest reported applications of predictive coding in the Australian courts.
+He speaks frequently on the application of machine learning and AI in law and was an expert advisor in the earliest reported applications of predictive coding in the Australian courts.